Math, Date/Time & utils (hApi unit)

 _Same_Frac

-function compares two numeric values and determines if they are equal within a specified number of decimal places.
+Compares two numeric values and determines if they are equal within a specified number of decimal places.

 function _Same_Frac(CONST Amount1, Amount2: ThNumeric; CONST Compare_Digits: Byte = 7): Boolean;